The Scott model of PCF in univalent type theory: Semidecidable propositions and PCF terms of base type

 \subsubsection{PCF terms have decidable equality}

-In this section we show that the PCF terms have decidable equality by applying \cref{indexedWtypedeceq'}.
-Before we proceed, we record some useful, albeit trivial to prove, lemmas. \begin{lemma} Let $X$ and $Y$ be logically equivalent types.
+In this section we show that the PCF terms have decidable equality by applying Theorem~\ref{indexedWtypedeceq'}.
+Before we proceed, we record some useful lemmas. \begin{lemma} Let $X$ and $Y$ be logically equivalent types.
 The type $X$ is decidable if and only if $Y$ is decidable. \end{lemma} \begin{proof}[\coqidentproof{MoreFoundations}{Wtypes}{decidable_iff}] Straightforward. \end{proof}

-\begin{definition} A type $Y$ is called a \emph{retract} of a type $X$ if there are maps $s : Y \to X$ (the~\emph{section}) and $r :X \to Y$ (the \emph{retraction}) such that $\prod_{y : Y} r(s(y)) = y$. \end{definition} \begin{lemma} Let $Y$ be a retract of $X$.
-If $X$ has decidable equality, then so does $Y$. \end{lemma} \begin{proof}[\coqidentproof{MoreFoundations}{Wtypes}{isdeceq_retract}] Let $r : Y \to X$ and $s : X \to Y$ be respectively the retraction and section establishing $Y$ as a retract of $X$.
-Let $a,b : Y$.
-Since $X$ has decidable equality, we can consider two cases: $r(a) = r(b)$ and $\lnot (r(a) = r(b))$.
+\begin{definition} A type $X$ is called a \emph{retract} of a type $Y$ if there are maps $s : X \to Y$ (the~\emph{section}) and $r : Y \to X$ (the \emph{retraction}) such that $\prod_{x : X} r(s(x)) = x$. \end{definition} \begin{lemma} Let $X$ be a retract of $Y$.
+If $Y$ has decidable equality, then so does $X$. \end{lemma} \begin{proof}[\coqidentproof{MoreFoundations}{Wtypes}{isdeceq_retract}] Let $r : Y \to X$ and $s : X \to Y$ be respectively the retraction and section establishing $X$ as a retract of $Y$.
+Let $a,b : X$.
+Since $Y$ has decidable equality, we can consider two cases: $r(a) = r(b)$ and $r(a) \neq r(b)$.
+In the first case, we find $a = s(r(a)) = s(r(b)) = b$.
+In the second case, we immediately see that $a \neq b$.
+This finishes the proof. \end{proof}